jiasenlu/Ad-Hoc-alg-simulation/README.md

 The code is only developed to simulated searching the route for the ad-hoc network or wireless sensor network.
 The code including the simulation of AODVm LAR, GRID and GAR.

+The code is free of scientific purpose use，if you use or modified the code, please cited the paper, thanks.